Degrees of freedom of a quadratic scalar-nonmetricity theory: Primary constraints in various cases

 \subsection{Case VII}

 In this case,

 We can see that $\dot{N}^{i}$ and the trace part of $K_{ij}$ cannot be solved, which yields four primary constraints

-We do not show the explicit expressions of the primary constraints of cases VIII-XIII (i.e., cases in Table \ref{tab:cases_unphy}).
+We do not show the explicit expressions of the primary constraints of cases VIII--XIII (i.e., cases in Table \ref{tab:cases_unphy}).
 These cases have the same condition $c_{1}=0$, which means there are no gravitational waves.
-Therefore we do not consider these cases in the present paper.
+Therefore, we do not consider these cases in the present paper.